paulrbts/brmc/README.md

 All intellectual property including, but not limited to, logos, artwork, and other such designs are copyright of Bromsgrove and Redditch Mountaineering Club.

-If you wish to use any part of these works, please contact me through Github.
+If you wish to use any part of these works, please [mailto:bryophytic@icloud.com](contact me) through Github.